Robertof/nixos-docker-sd-image-builder/README.md

       the current stable version (20.03).
     - prepare an environment file which adds Nix to `$PATH`, sets `NIX_HOME` and sets a trap which notifies the cleanup container using TCP when the build is done.
-  - once all the images are built, `setup-qemu` runs (with privileges), and it will:
+  - once all the images are built, if emulation is required, `setup-qemu` runs (with privileges), and it will:
     - check if a `binfmt_misc` entry which has the same interpreter name exists (`qemu-aarch64-docker-nixos`), removing it if so
     - register `qemu-aarch64-bin` as a `binfmt_misc` handler for AArch64 with the `fix-binary` flag,